Game Show Network: 1994–2004: as "Game Show Network"

-2004–2018: As "GSN"
+2004–18: as "GSN"

 On March 15, 2004, Game Show Network began using the abbreviation "GSN" and introduced the tagline "The Network for Games."
 GSN began expanding its programming to include reality television games and various competition-based programs.
 GSN would also air reruns of reality competitions (for example, Spy TV and The Mole).
 Along with its new format, GSN would continue to produce traditional game shows, including new seasons of Lingo and a revival of Chain Reaction.

 David Goldhill succeeded Rich Cronin as GSN president on August 1, 2007.
 A high definition simulcast feed of the network was launched on September 15, 2010.

-Some notable acquisitions for the network included Who Wants to Be a Millionaire and the Steve Harvey-hosted Family Feud, both of which would headline the network's prime time lineup.
-Notable original game shows produced during this time were Catch 21 (which would be revived in 2019), Baggage (hosted by Jerry Springer), the first U.S. incarnation of The Chase, American Bible Challenge (the premiere of which drew an audience of nearly two million viewers), and Skin Wars (which would later move to Syfy).
+Some notable acquisitions for the network included Who Wants to Be a Millionaire? and the Steve Harvey-hosted Family Feud, both of which would headline the network's prime time lineup.
+Notable original game shows produced during this time were Catch 21 (which would be revived in 2019), Baggage (hosted by Jerry Springer), the first U.S. incarnation of The Chase, American Bible Challenge (the premiere of which drew an audience of nearly two million viewers), and Skin Wars.
 The network produced interactive program blocks, such as GSN Live and Playmania.

-In March 2011, DirecTV (which by this point had taken over Liberty Media's then-65% stake in the network) sold a 5% stake in the network back to Sony Pictures Entertainment.
-Although DirecTV nominally remained the majority owner, it had ceded control of the network to Sony, and had the right to force Sony to increase its stake in GSN to 58%.
+In March 2011, DirecTV (which by this point had acquired Liberty Media's then-65% stake in the network) sold a 5% stake in the network back to Sony Pictures Entertainment.
+Although DirecTV nominally remained the majority owner, Sony begin taking control of the network, and had the right to force Sony to increase its stake in GSN to 58%.
 On November 8, 2012, DirecTV sold an 18% interest in GSN to Sony.
 GSN partnered with Vubiquity to launch "GSN On Demand" on August 15, 2013.